Halloween Pet Safety Tips

 • Baked goods

-If you believe your dog or cat has gotten ahold of Halloween treats, contact your emergency vet or call the 24-hour ASPCA Animal Poison Control Center Hotline at 888-426-4435.
+If you believe your pet has gotten ahold of Halloween treats, contact your emergency vet or call the 24-hour ASPCA Animal Poison Control Center Hotline at 888-426-4435.

 Pets commonly escape on Halloween because there are lots of people coming and going as trick-or-treaters and party guests arrive.
 Stress caused by multiple people in and around your home, people in costumes, and loud noises can cause your pet to have increased anxiety.
 If your dog or cat becomes anxious, their fight-or-flight response may kick in, and many pets will escape their home or yard to get away from the chaos.

-Ensuring your pet has ID in the form of a microchip and/or ID tag will help them be found if they get lost on Halloween.
+To ensure your pet’s safety on Halloween, make sure they have ID in the form of a microchip and/or ID tag.
+These forms of identification will help your pet be found and returned to you if they get lost during the Halloween festivities.

-Additionally, your dog should never go outside unsupervised, especially unleashed.
-If you must take your dog out during Halloween night, keep them on a leash and be aware of your surroundings.
+Additionally, your pets should never go outside unsupervised, especially unleashed.
+If you must take your pet out during Halloween night, keep them on a leash and be aware of your surroundings.
 You can also take them to an area where they won’t see many trick-or-treaters, like the backyard instead of the front yard.

 Dog dressed up in orange tutu and pumpkin headband